-A dental implant, or tooth implant, is the best option when replacing a tooth.
+A dental implant, or tooth implant, is the a top option when replacing a tooth.
 A titanium screw is placed beneath your gum and heals to the bone in your jaw in the area of the missing tooth, taking the place of your missing tooth’s root.
 Once the implant has had time to heal into your bone, we place a crown on top of the dental implant to look, feel and act just like your original tooth, allowing you to chew and smile with confidence that will last a lifetime.

 Implants are a lifetime solution.
 Consequently, dental implant problems are almost nonexistent, and nearly everyone is a good candidate.
 Because several factors affect implant preparation, the cost of dental implants varies.
-We would love to discuss this option and see if dental implants are the best solution for you.
+We would love to discuss this option and see if dental implants are the right solution for you.

 Tooth Bridges for Missing Teeth: Fixed Bridge or Implant-Supported Bridge

 If you have one or more missing teeth, a fixed tooth bridge may be a good option for you to regain that healthy, functional smile.
 A fixed bridge is cemented into place with the support of teeth on either side of the space supporting a pontic tooth in the middle thus replacing the space, which is why it’s referred to as a bridge.
 We match the shape and color of your surrounding teeth to provide a bridge that looks and functions like your original teeth.

 The cost of a dental bridge is less than that of a dental implant, which is why some people choose the more affordable bridge option.
 Although, bridges usually do have to be replaced as they do wear over time, unlike that of the dental implant.
 Bridges don’t preserve the bone structure of your jaw like a natural tooth or implant does, so you may experience receding bones, but regular checkups and monitoring will preserve your newly gained oral health.